saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/jcs.5.png)

-On the Instance Overview page you can find public IP address.
+On the Instance Overview page you can find public IP address and click on Sample Application URL.

 ![](images/jcs.6.png)

-????
-Enter following URL into browser: https://129.213.48.93/sample-app/
+And here is Sample Application running.

 ![](images/jcs.7.png)
-????